 Methods: We conducted an individual patient data pooled analysis from four ABSORB randomised trials and one prospective ABSORB registry.
 Study endpoints were MI, ST, bleeding, and death up to three-year follow-up.
 Propensity score-adjusted Cox regression analysis was used to account for baseline differences related to DAPT duration.

-Results—The five ABSORB studies included 2,973 patients.
+Results: The five ABSORB studies included 2,973 patients.
 DAPT use was 91.7%, 53.2%, and 48.0% at 1, 2, and 3 years, respectively.
-DAPT use within the first year after BRS implantation was associated with markedly lower risks of MI (adjusted hazard ratio [aHR] 0.17, 95% CI 0.10-0.32, p<0.0001) and ST (aHR 0.08, 95% CI 0.03-0.19, p<0.0001).
-Conversely, DAPT use between 1 and 3 years did not significantly affect the risk of MI (aHR 1.04, 95% CI 0.70-1.55, p=0.84) or ST (aHR 0.86, 95% CI 0.42-1.75, p=0.67).
+DAPT use within the first year after BRS implantation was associated with markedly lower risks of MI (adjusted hazard ratio [aHR] 0.17, 95% CI: 0.10-0.32; p<0.0001) and ST (aHR 0.08, 95% CI: 0.03-0.19; p<0.0001).
+Conversely, DAPT use between 1 and 3 years did not significantly affect the risk of MI (aHR 1.04, 95% CI: 0.70-1.55; p=0.84) or ST (aHR 0.86, 95% CI: 0.42-1.75; p=0.67).
 DAPT did not have major effects upon bleeding or death in either period.

-Conclusion—DAPT use during the first year after BRS implantation was strongly associated with lower risks of ST and MI.
+Conclusions: DAPT use during the first year after BRS implantation was strongly associated with lower risks of ST and MI.
 However, a benefit of ongoing DAPT use between 1 and 3 years after BRS implantation was not apparent.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com